tlalexandre/PP5CodeInsitute/README.md

 - [Stripe](https://stripe.com/) was used to handle all payment processing
 - [AWS](https://aws.amazon.com/) was used host all static and media files for the site.
 - [Coolors.co](https://coolors.co/) was used to display the colour scheme.
-- [Pixelied](https://pixelied.com/convert/png-converter/png-to-webp) was used to convert images into nextgen formats
 - [DBDiagram](https://dbdiagram.io/) was used to visually create the database structure and schemas
 - [PostGresSQl](https://www.postgresql.org/) was used in development to store the database information locally
 - [ElephantSQL](https://www.elephantsql.com/) was the database hosting provider for the production app